tangentlabs/django-fancypages/README.rst

 .. note: This is a work in progress and part of this project will likely change
     and could potentially break things.
 Be careful with using it.

-The idea of fanycpages is to provide some easy inline editing of pages.
+Fancypages provides easy inline page editing.

 Another content management system, you ask?
-Know it is not!
-We rather call it a content enhancement system (CEnS) because it provides a user with the controlled ability to edit content on a page.
+No it is not!
+Rather, it is a *content enhancement system* (CEnS) because it provides a user with the controlled ability to edit content on a page.

 The way this Django app works is inspired by `django-frontend-admin`_,